WDI-SEA/notes/00-config-deployment/deploy-node/readme.md

 ## Connect a DB with Sequelize

 You may notice that while you have a valid URL and the site is deployed, your site likely does not work when you visit it.
 This is because Heroku is not yet aware of our database and model structure.
 Let's make it aware.
+See [Heroku Postgres Docs](https://elements.heroku.com/addons/heroku-postgresql) for more.

 * In terminal, install the add-on for postgres: `heroku addons:create heroku-postgresql:hobby-dev`
 * Make sure your production variables in `config/config.json` are set like this (pay attention to the production setting).